maine-woDNA/maine-woDNA.github.io/Collection/HorizontalBackground.md

 *Step 1: Cleaning the Niskin*

 Before we used the Niskin to collect eDNA water samples it had to be cleaned.
-Cleaning allowed us to be sure that there was no foreign DNA that would contaminate our sample or that we wouldn't cause cross-contamination between signts.
+Cleaning allowed us to be sure that there was no foreign DNA that would contaminate our sample or that we wouldn't cause cross-contamination between sites.
 To clean the Niskin we sprayed it with a solution of 10% bleach followed by three rinses of tap water.
 We cleaned inside the Niskin and both stopper ends thoroughly.

 ![HI-Niskin1](/assets/images/HI/HI-NiskinCleaning2.jpeg)